nsidc/qgreenland/doc/CONTRIBUTING.md

 `qgreenland/tasks/layers.py` for your new layer.
 Compose Luigi tasks to build your final QGreenland layer following the example of other layers.

-TODO: Flesh this out more.

-TODO: Convert the processing pipeline over to allow chaining of OGR commands in
-      the config file, so anyone comfortable with CLI data manipulation can contribute.
+We plan to expand upon this section and make the process of contributing new layers easier in the future.
+In the meantime, [email the QGreenland team](mailto:qgreenland.info@gmail.com) for assistance or additional information.

 # Layer Requirements